 Calcium chloride (CaCl2) affects water hardness and chloride content.
 It dissolves in water, releasing calcium (Ca2+) and chloride (Cl-) ions.

-Equations and Reactions
+Equations and Reactions that explain the science:

 The dissolution of calcium chloride in water is represented as: